Single Window Project

 Benefits of the Scheme

 The following are the benefits of the scheme.

 - Reduced cost of doing business

 Message Exchange with FSSAI/ DDPQ and S

-Circular No. 09/2015, dated 31-03-2015 mandates the implementation of a system of online message exchange between the Customs and other regulatory agencies as per the ‘Indian Customs Single Window Project’.
-The online messaging can be operated between Customs and the Department of Plant Protection, Quarantine and Storage (DPPQ and S) and Food Safety Standards Authority of India (FSSAI).
-This came into force from 01-04-2015 at JNPT (Nhava Sheva) ICD, Tughlakabad and ICD, Patparganj on a pilot basis.
-The online message exchange is now extended to imports at the Air Cargo Complex, Sahar and Delhi Air Cargo.
-The scheme will gradually be implemented to all other locations where the systems of FSSAI and DPPQ and S are operational.
+Circular No. 09/2015, dated 31-03-2015, mandates implementing a system of online message exchange between the Customs and other regulatory agencies as per the ‘Indian Customs Single Window Project.’
+The online messaging can be operated between Customs and the Department of Plant Protection, Quarantine and Storage (DPPQ and S) and the Food Safety Standards Authority of India (FSSAI).
+This came into force from 01-04-2015 at JNPT (Nhava Sheva) ICD, Tughlakabad, and ICD, Patparganj, on a pilot basis.
+The online message exchange is now extended to imports at the Air Cargo Complex, Sahar, and Delhi Air Cargo.
+The scheme will gradually be implemented in all other locations where FSSAI, DPPQ, and S systems are operational.

 No Objection Certificate on ICES

 The Board has decided to establish a system of online granting called as ‘No Objection Certificate’ under the ICES for imported goods that come under the purview of the following agencies: